seathasky/FF14-MAC_ModSupport/README.md

 Mac OS Monterey support is unknown at this time.</h6>

 ------------------------------------------------------------------------------------------------------------

+<h6>So a little background.
+I'm on an Intel i7 10700k w/ 5700 XT Hackintosh on latest version of Big Sur and was pretty underwhelmed with the performance the native FF14 mac client was giving.
+So, I wrapped a fresh FF14 install through Crossover 21 and am getting almost twice the FPS with my current setup.
+This has inspired other devs to get some mods working inside Mac. </h6><h5>Big shout to Marzent, he's been a major part of getting a lot of these mods working and also my co-collaborater on this project!
+You can check out his github here: https://github.com/marzent</h5><br><br>

 If you feel I've missed anything or run into issue installing, use the issue tracker here, and i'll try and assist.